MatteoBattilana/WeatherView/README.md

 #WeatherView

-WeatherView is an Android Library that helps you make a cool weather animation for your app.
+WeatherView is an Android Library that helps you make a cool weather animation for your app.<br/>
 This library is based on this <a href="https://github.com/plattysoft/Leonids">Leonids</a> library.